KookieD19/OIBSIP/README.md

 # OIBSIP
-LAding page using HTML and CSS.
+Landing page using HTML and CSS.